testcookbook/testcookbook.github.io/book/rest/javascript/frisbyjs.markdown

 <div class="w3-panel w3-pale-yellow w3-bottombar w3-topbar w3-border-green">
 {% include tipIcon.html%}
-  On the FrisbyJS webpage it says to install jasmine-node like.
+  On the Frisby.js webpage it says to install jasmine-node like.
   "npm install -g jasmine-node" The -g means global.
 This would allow you to run jasmine-node from anywhere.
 I prefer to put it in the save-dev so that all of the packages are contained within the node_modules folder within the